-I somehow stumbled into these last night on my bed-time Youtube surfing.
+(first posted 11/27/2018) I somehow stumbled into these last night on my bed-time YouTube surfing.
 These are terrific, and feature great car spotting, even a fair number of American cars, which were quite popular with the Swiss back then.
-No big deal f you don’t get the Swiss-German commentary; it’s mostly self-evident.
+No big deal if you don’t get the Swiss-German commentary; it’s mostly self-evident.
 They document the challenges of summer tourists crossing the Gotthard Pass instead of taking the auto train through the tunnel.
+It shows lots of dangerous passing and other maneuvers.
+The narrator drolly mentions that on the prior weekend fourteen were killed and dozens were injured.

 They remind me very much of how insane the traffic was outside of Innsbruck, over the old Brenner Pass road before the autobahn and the Europa bridge were built a few years after we left.